clbainter/bloc_widget_arch/README.md

 ## Features

-- **BlocWidget:** An abstract class at the core of the Bloc Widget Architecture.
+- **BaseArchBloc:** An abstract class at the core of the Bloc Widget Architecture.
 It serves as a blueprint for structuring widgets that effectively interact with BLoCs.
 Extend this class to create widgets that respond to BLoC events and efficiently update the UI based on state changes.

 - **StatefulBlocWidget:** A class designed for crafting stateful widgets that interact with BLoCs.
 By inheriting from this class, you can effortlessly pair your BLoC with a widget while keeping your codebase modular and clean.